This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

-Hound's POV: two dessicated corpses are holding each other on the bed.
+Hound's POV: two dessicated corpses hold each other on the bed.
 One adult-sized.
 One child-sized.
 They've been dead for some time, and the remains are mostly skeletal.

 Slowly, the Hound walks up close, staring down at them.

 Beric enters last and shuts the door behind him.
-He looks around, sees the Hound staring down at the bodies, and walks up to join him.
+He looks around, spots the Hound, and walks up to join him.
 He notes the Hound's expression.